kapatheus/magento2-centos7/README.md

 ## Set Up Nginx Server Blocks
 Nginx Server Blocks allows you to run more than one website on a single machine.
 With Server Blocks, you can specify the site document root (the directory which contains the website files), create a separate security policy for each site, use different SSL certificates for each site and much more.

-Let's create the root directory for our domain example.com:
+So let's create the root directory for our domain example.com:
 ```bash
 sudo mkdir -p /var/www/example.com/public_html
 ```

 For testing purposes we will create an index.html file inside the domain's document root directory.
 Open your editor and create the demo file:
 ```bash